whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2026-fall/01-3d-capture-reconstruction-and-remix/01-05-3d-scan-reconstruction-and-remix-assignment.md

 2. Render image of remix
    - Label file YYYY-MM-DD Lastname Firstname Remix Render (`.png`, `.jpg`)

-_Note: You can upload a single `.zip` archive of all your files labeled inside the archive for easier submission to Canvas_
+_Note: You can upload a single `.zip` archive of all your files labeled inside the archive for easier submission to Canvas._

 ## Assignment Overview